 - Uncontrolled diabetes and high blood pressure are the biggest causes of CKD.

-- Right now, around 63,000 people in the UK are being treated for kidney failure (also known as stage 5 CKD, where kidney function is less than 15%).
+- Right now, over 70,000 people in the UK are being treated for kidney failure (also known as stage 5 CKD, where kidney function is less than 15%).

 - There are 40-45,000 premature deaths in the UK every year due to CKD (that's enough people to fill the Royal Albert Hall nine times over).